-The key features of good user interface design need to be kept in mind when creating a graphical UI.
-The ui design best practices do not require any great artistic talent – they are mostly based on the same basic elements of design that anyone can learn.
+When creating a graphical UI, the key features of good user interface design need to be considered.
+UI design best practices do not require great artistic talent—they are mostly based on the same basic elements of design that anyone can learn.

-In the same way that a building requires solid foundations for the architectural design to work, user interface design practices require a strong foundation that can support all its functions.
+In the same way that a building requires solid foundations for its architectural design to work, user interface design practices require a strong foundation to support all its functions.

-User interface design practices should always begin with drawings or tools that can be used to create form designs.
-These preliminary designs should establish the relative importance of various elements and confirm exactly what controls need to be featured in a familiar user interface.
-This sort of upfront planning will make a big difference to the end product and its usability.
+User interface design practices should always begin with drawings or tools for creating form designs.
+These preliminary designs should establish the relative importance of various elements and confirm precisely what controls must be featured in a familiar user interface.
+This upfront planning will significantly affect the end product and its usability.

-Before that, let’s get to know some user interface design basics.
+Before that, let’s learn some basics of user interface design.

 What is a User Interface Design?

 Another name for UI Design is user interface engineering.
 This latter description makes it a little easier to understand because of the engineering term.
-With that in mind, the term means the design of gadgets, computers, mobile devices, machines, software applications, websites and appliances that focuses on the interaction and user’s experience.
+With that in mind, the term means the design of gadgets, computers, mobile devices, machines, software applications, websites, and appliances that focus on interaction and user experience.

-But it is not just like traditional design in which the objective is to create software or a product that is physically appealing.
-The objective of UI Design or User Interface Design is to see to it that the user’s experience or interaction with that which is created is as simple and as intuitive as possible.
-In other words, the design is focused on the user or in more simple terms, it is user-centered design.
-The basic difference between the two is that UI Design or User Interface Design is often invisible and subtle, while traditional graphic and industrial design is eye-catching and bold.
+However, unlike traditional design, which aims to create software or a physically appealing product.
+The objective of UI or user interface design is to see that the user’s experience or interaction with the content produced is as simple and intuitive as possible.
+In other words, the design is focused on the user, or in more simple terms, it is a user-centered design.
+The primary difference between the two is that UI Design or User Interface Design is often invisible and subtle, while traditional graphic and industrial design is eye-catching and bold.

 Check out how to leverage the power of animation in UI design.